 Along the Kona Coast, the non-profit “Manta Pacific Research Foundation” is the organization doing the counting.
 However, their catalog was established in the 90’s and many of the mantas listed on it have not been seen for a long time.

 We kept collecting statistics and maintaining databases in the hopes of obtaining more information about their numbers and migratory behavior, and we could tell that during the years 2009 to 2014, approx. 30 individuals mantas were seen on a regular basis/more than 50x a year.
 That’s not that many!

 Above all, humans create the biggest threats for our gentle giants.

 A combination of ocean pollution, fishing nets/hooks, by-catch and the purposeful killing of manta rays have created the “perfect storm“.

 There is an increasing demand for manta rays and their gill rakers.
 Mainly from branches of Chinese medicine which is putting enormous pressure on mantas.

 The so-called medical benefits are not supported by science nor by traditional Chinese medicine texts.
 However, the demand from the global market has driven fisheries around the world to target manta rays.
 The rate they are being harvested greatly exceeds their reproduction ability.

 It’s a heart-breaking situation – and that’s why it’s of utmost importance to prevent this animal from going extinct.
-I’ve written about the issues with manta rays around Kona (Hawaii) before – you can find the article here (it will open in a new tab, so you can keep reading here!).
+I’ve written about the issues with manta rays around Kona (Hawaii) before – you can find the article here.

 Here are the current policies that are in place locally, nationally, and globally.